THE DEEP CHECK

 “We're no longer in a position to say that just because carbon dioxide rises … the temperature will rise likewise.”

 How could Dr. Lovelock and so many climate scientists have gotten it wrong?
-Dr. Lovelock said:
+He said:

 “We were carried away by the (correlation of) the ice cores of Antarctica.”
 The quotes are from the Toronto Globe and Mail, Nelles interview, July 11, 2014.

 PLANTS Carbon dioxide is for plants what oxygen is for us.
 When carbon dioxide levels plunged during the ice ages to 180 ppm (parts per million) it was starvation level for plants.
-The carbon dioxide Death Zone for plants is 150 ppm.
 Plants thrive in higher levels of carbon dioxide.
 Their ideal level is four times higher than today’s so-called catastrophic level of 420 ppm.
 Many greenhouses operate at levels carbon dioxide two to three times higher than 420 ppm.
 Workers do not require special breathing apparatus in those enriched carbon dioxide environments.
 OSHA’s Permissible Exposure Limit (PEL) is 5,000 ppm of CO2 over an 8-hour work day.

 Dr. Patrick Moore (a Greenpeace Co-founder) Should We Celebrate Carbon Dioxide